-- As found data-The reading of the instrument before it is adjusted. - As left data-The reading of the instrument after adjustment or "same as found," if no adjustment was made. - Optimization-Adjusting a measuring instrument to make it more accurate is NOT part of a typical calibration and is frequently referred to as "optimizing" or "nominalizing" an instrument. - Out-of-tolerance (OOT) condition-When an instrument's performance is outside its specifications, it is considered an outof-tolerance (OOT) condition, resulting in the need to adjust the instrument back into specification. - Limited calibration- It may be more cost effective to have a limited calibration when only certain functions of an instrument are not utilized by the user. - Test uncertainty ratio (TUR)-This is the ratio of the accuracy of the instrument under test compared to the accuracy of the reference standard. - Without data-Most calibration labs charge more to provide the certificate with data and will offer a "no-data" option.
+- "As found" data The reading of the instrument before it is adjusted. - "As left" data The reading of the instrument after adjustment or "same as found," if no adjustment was made. - Optimization Adjusting a measuring instrument to make it more accurate is NOT part of a typical calibration and is frequently referred to as "optimizing" or "nominalizing" an instrument. - Out-of-tolerance (OOT) condition When an instrument's performance is outside its specifications, it is considered out-of-tolerance, resulting in the need to adjust the instrument back into specification. - Limited calibration It may be more cost effective to have a limited calibration when only certain functions of an instrument are utilized by the user.

+- Test uncertainty ratio (TUR) This is the ratio of the accuracy of the instrument under test compared to the accuracy of the reference standard. - Without data Most calibration labs charge more to provide the certificate with data and will offer a "no-data", or "passfail" option.

-Calibration Quality Management Systems
+Quality Management Systems and Accreditation

 Calibration is the key to quality control.
 In order to meet calibration standards, a good quality system needs to be in place.
-Here are some of the requirements: